KXBL: History

-In 1999, KXBL was acquired by Journal Communications.
-On July 30, 2014, Journal Communications and the E. W. Scripps Company (owner of NBC's local affiliate KJRH-TV) announced that the two companies would merge.
-They would create a new broadcast company under the E. W. Scripps name that will own the two companies' broadcast properties, including KXBL.
-The transaction was completed in 2015, with shareholder and regulatory approvals.
+Journal Communications (KVOO-FM's former owner) and The E.W.
+Scripps Company (owner of Tulsa's NBC network affiliate KJRH-TV) announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E.W.
+Scripps Company name.
+The new firm would own the two companies' broadcast properties, including KVOO-FM.

-On June 26, 2018, parent company E. W. Scripps announced that it would sell KXBL, along with its sister stations, KBEZ, KFAQ, KHTT and KVOO to Griffin Communications.
+On June 25, 2018, parent company E.W.
+Scripps announced that it would sell KVOO, along with its sister stations, KBEZ, KFAQ, KHTT, and KXBL, to Griffin Communications.
 Griffin began operating the stations under a local marketing agreement (LMA) on July 30, and completed the purchase October 1.
 The company already owned CBS affiliate KOTV-DT and CW affiliate KQCW-DT.